BG3-Community-Library-Team/bg3-community/Tutorials/Osiris/Understanding-Osiris-Rules.md

 Finally, let's look at the one exception where I do recommend executing actual actions in a custom query: implementing our own query return values.
 Even though custom queries do not have any out-parameters that return a result, we can mimic this behavior by defining a fact in a **query-return database** that we check immediately after calling the query.

+> A good naming convention for query-return databases is: `DB_QRYRTN_QueryName` {.is-info}

-When creating custom queries that return a result in a database, it's important to _always_ make the first rule for the query do nothing but empty the query-return database of any fact(s) left over from the last time the query was used.
+> When creating custom queries that return a result in a database, it's important to _always_ make the first rule for the query do nothing but empty the query-return database of any fact(s) left over from the last time the query was used.

-Also, a good naming convention for query-return databases is `DB_QRYRTN_QueryName`.
+{.is-warning}

 For a very simple example, let's recreate the `GetHitpoints` query as a custom query that returns a numerical value (the character's hitpoints) instead of just true or false: